BaronAWC/baronawc.github.io/README.md

 oh yeah it has a 6-sided die simulator and an overdramatic coin flip

+# Credits
+code: BaronAWC
+engine: Wick Editor 1.19.4
-audio from TGM3 and TETR.IO
+audio: TGM3 and TETR.IO